cisco-open/keygrep/README.md

 The "encrypted" field identifies whether Keygrep found any cleartext copies of a particular key.
-In the case where both encrypted and cleartext versions of a key are discovered, this value will be false, and keygrep will store the cleartext version.
+In the case where both encrypted and cleartext versions of a key are discovered, this value will be false, and Keygrep will store the cleartext version.
 If only encrypted copies are discovered, the value will be true.